ibrow19/GGXrdReplayTakeover/README.md

 ## Using Save States
 Enter training mode, a Save state window should pop up with info about the current save state data.

 <img width="225" height="104" alt="image" src="https://github.com/user-attachments/assets/30be80ec-e33d-4b12-8919-706b2a92d75a" />

 ### Controls
+Save states uses contextual controls based on whether the "Special Move" button held.
+You probably won't have this button bound already since it's normally only used with stylish mode.

+- Special Move + Record - Save State
+- Special Move + Play - Load State

 ## Known Issues
-- Many simple visual effects display incorrectly when loaded from a save state as they always begin from their first frame of animation.
+- Many simple actors/visual effects display incorrectly when loaded from a save state as they always begin from their first frame of animation.
+Furthermore, these visual effects are not paused in replay takeover standby mode/rewinding.
+- Some visual effects are not stored in the save states so will be absent from any loaded state.
+Furthermore their absence can cause other visual effects to appear in the wrong place.
+For example, Answer's scrolls have a green glow that is not part of the save state, the glow will be missing from states loaded that include scrolls.
+- The camera angle for some cinematic supers is not correctly stored in save states.
+Loading a save state or initating replay takeover mid-way through a cinematic super can result in an incorrect camera angle until you exit the replay/training.